Welcome to my blog on 18 Must Eat Places in New York For A First Timer.

-Here are 18 Must Eat Places in NYC For A First Timer!
+Here are 18 Must Eat Places in New York For A First Timer.

-Katz deli isn’t just somewhere to eat, it’s a whole experience!
-Established in 1888, they’re best known for their sky scraper pastrami sandwich which I can safely say totally lives up to the hype.
+Katz Deli isn’t just somewhere to eat, it’s a whole experience!
+Established in 1888, they’re best known for their skyscraper pastrami sandwich which I can safely say totally lives up to the hype.
 The restaurant is just what you’d expect from an old skool New York deli and the walls are completely covered in pictures of very famous people who have eaten there.
-Of course, you can’t forget it’s the famous location where Sally met Harry.
-At over $20 it’s a hefty price to pay for ‘just for a sandwich’ but my top tip would be get one between two with a side – plenty for lunch.
+Of course, you can’t forget it’s the famous location where Harry met Sally.
+At over $20 it’s a hefty price to pay for just for a sandwich but my top tip would be get one between two with a side dish – that’ll be plenty for a good lunch.

 205 E Houston St, New York, NY 10002, katzsdelicatessen.com

-A trendy industrial brunch spot on the Upper West Side.
-They are particularly famous for their ‘biscuits’ ; a southern American delicacy either topped with a huge piece of fried chicken, smothered in gravy or spread with maple butter.
-Their chocolate chip pancakes are hefty enough to feed a family of 30 because they are THAT fat and fluffy.
-Portions are substantial and they are also open for dinner if you prefer.
+Jacob Pickles is a trendy industrial brunch spot on the Upper West Side.
+They are particularly famous for their ‘biscuits’ ; a southern American delicacy either topped with pieces of fried chicken, smothered in gravy or spread with maple butter.
+Their chocolate chip pancakes are INSANELY GOOD & substantial enough to feed a family of 30.
+They are also open for dinner if you prefer.

 509 Amsterdam Ave, New York, NY 10024, jacobs.picklehospitality.com